 THE LOANS

-1.1 Loans SBCC may, in its sole discretion, make loans which, shall not exceed US $ 20,000,000 ( twenty million dollars) in aggregate (each a “Loan” and collectively the “Loans”) to Borrower from time to time provided that SBCC will make such Loans and continue outstanding Loans, only if there is in effect at the inception of any Loan and at any time a Loan is outstanding, a guarantee of the obligations of Borrower hereunder in form and substance acceptable to SBCC.
+1.1 Loans SBCC may, in its sole discretion, make loans which, shall not exceed US $ [20,000,000 ( twenty million dollars)] in aggregate (each a “Loan” and collectively the “Loans”) to Borrower from time to time provided that SBCC will make such Loans and continue outstanding Loans, only if there is in effect at the inception of any Loan and at any time a Loan is outstanding, a guarantee of the obligations of Borrower hereunder in form and substance acceptable to SBCC.
+By [1:00 PM Eastern Time on each Business Day], Borrower shall instruct SSB to transfer funds from the loan account established at SBCC ("the Loan Accounts") to the Accounts or shall deposit directly with SSB amounts required by SSB (hereinafter "Instructions").
+As used herein, a "Business Day" shall mean a weekday on which SSB, SSBC and banks in New York City are open for business.
 Proceeds of Loans shall be deposited in one or more of Borrower’s accounts with SSB in which commodity transactions are effected on behalf of Borrower (the “Accounts”), and shall be used solely (i) to fund initial and/or variation margin requirements with respect to the Accounts required under the rules of a commodity exchange or pursuant to SSB’s internal policies or (ii) to remedy deficiencies in one or more of the Accounts.
-Notwithstanding the foregoing, loans to finance variation margin requirements shall not exceed in the aggregate US $20,000,000 ( twenty million dollars).
+Notwithstanding the foregoing, loans to finance variation margin requirements shall not exceed in the aggregate US $[20,000,000 (twenty million dollars)].

+1.2 Interest

+1.2.1 Borrower agrees to pay interest on that portion of the Loans used to finance variation margin obligations at a per annum rate equal to the rate specified on Schedule I (the "Agreed Rate").
+No interest will be charged on that portion of the Loans used to finance original margin obligations.

+1.2.2 Interest on the Loans will be calculated for each day ("the Determination Date") on the (a) aggregate outstanding principal amounts of Loans at the close of the previous Business Day minus (b) the sum of (x) the equity in Borrower's accounts at SSB at the close of the previous day (as communicated to SBCC and Borrower by SSB) plus or minus the cash movements in or out of Accounts at at SSB on the Determination Date.

-1.2 Interest Each Loan shall bear interest at the rate specified on Schedule I (the “Agreed Rate”).
-SBCC may change the Agreed Rate at any time or times upon notice to Borrower.
-If any Loan or part thereof is not paid within 48 hours of the time SBCC demands payment of such Loan or part, such Loan or part shall bear interest at a rate per annum equal to the sum of the then applicable Agreed Rate for such Loan plus 2% from the date of such demand until the date of payment.
-Accrued interest on each Loan shall be payable on the first Business Day of each month and on demand.
+1.2.3 If any Loan or part thereof is not paid within 48 hours of the time SBCC demands payment of such Loan or part, such Loan or part shall bear interest at a rate per annum equal to the sum of the then applicable Agreed Rate for such Loan plus 1.5% from the date of such demand until the date of payment.
+Accrued interest on each Loan shall be charged on a 360-day, per annum basis and shall be payable on the first Business Day of each month and on demand.

 1.3 Repayment

 1.3.1 The unpaid principal amount of each Loan, or any part thereof, together with accrued interest, shall be due and payable on the dates specified in Schedule 2 and on demand.
+Borrower shall make payment pursuant to any such SBCC demand by the close of business in New York City on the third Business Day following the date such demand is received by Borrower.

 1.3.2 Borrower may at any time repay the unpaid principal amount of any Loan in whole or in part, together with all accrued interest on the principal amount repaid, without premium or penalty.